Costa Rica Wildlife Conservation

 What should I pack?

 Each program has a specific packing list that has been designed to fit the program’s activities, length, climate, and cultural differences.
-Please click here to view the Costa Rica: Impact packing list.
+Please click here to view the Costa Rica: Wildlife Conservation packing list.

 What is the weather like in Costa Rica?